jmlee337/vpn/README.md

 No users have reported still being unable to connect to other players while using the VPN.
 Additionally some players report a dramatic decrease in ping, in one case down from 60-70ms to 10ms when connecting to other players in the Philippines.
 The server can have at least 254 users configured and should be able to support dozens of simultaneous clients.
-Again, this is expected to cost $10 per month.
+Again, it cost $6.50 per month at peak usage.

 ## Config Samples
 I consulted various guides on setting up Wireguard that you can find by Googling.